mehrotrasan16/bits-n-pieces/README.md

 # bits-n-pieces
 A collection of scripts to problems that I come across.

-- Regex Practice Scripts
+- Beginner Regex Practice Scripts
-- Python Flask startup scripts
+- Python Flask startup scripts(working on it)
-- Binary Gap
+- Assorted problems on:
+  Hackerrank,
+  Hackerearth or,
+  Codility.

+  Will try to :
+  - Link to the problem/question and
+  - Document the code in a way that's readable for others.